-The Group and the Company as Lessee
+The Group as Lessee

-Assets held under finance leases are recognised as assets of the Group and the Company at their fair value at the inception of the lease or, if lower, at the present value of the minimum lease payments.
+Assets held under finance leases are recognised as assets of the Group at their fair value at the inception of the lease or, if lower, at the present value of the minimum lease payments.
 The corresponding liability to the lessor is included in the consolidation statement of financial position as a finance lease obligation.